Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

-Individual GPS transmitters
+Personal GPS transmitters

-In fact, these are the same GPS trackers, only designed for use not on a vehicle, but by a person in everyday life.
+Essentially, these are the same GPS trackers, only designed for use not on a vehicle, but by a person in everyday life.

 Functionality of GPS transmitters

-Versions of GPS transmitters
+Options for GPS transmitters

 Articles about GPS trackers

-Working Arduino with GSM modules
+Working with Arduino with GSM modules

 It works like this: install a SIM card in the GSM module, turn on the power and send an SMS with the text “1” to the number SIM cards in order to turn on our relay, to turn it off we send an SMS with the text “0”.